tienkhoa16/ip/docs/README.md

 ## 4. Command Summary

-Below is the summary of all the features available in Duke:
+Below is the summary of all the supported features in Duke:

 **Action** | **Format, Examples**
 |------|-----------------|